bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-01-17-newsletter.md

   updated [draft specification][compress spec] and [proposed implementation][bitcoin core #28134] of compressed Bitcoin transactions.
-Smaller transactions would be more practical to relay through bandwidth constrained mediums, such as by satellite or through steganography (e.g., encoding a transaction in a bitmap image).
+Smaller transactions would be more practical to relay through bandwidth-constrained mediums, such as by satellite or through steganography (e.g., encoding a transaction in a bitmap image).
 See [Newsletter #267][news267 compress] for our description of the original proposal.
 Briar describes the notable changes: "removing the